Updated: June 25, 2018

 Farmers plant approximately 94 percent of U.S. soybean acreage with seed enhanced by biotechnology, according to the U.S. Department of Agriculture (USDA).
 The use of biotechnology to develop enhanced soybean varieties enables farmers to use fewer resources while increasing productivity, which improves the sustainability of U.S. soy.
 In addition to increasing the sustainability of U.S. soy, biotech traits allow U.S. soybean farmers to continue meeting evolving end-user needs.
-High oleic soy is one example of an innovation in seed technology that provides end users with more functional soybean oil.
+High oleic soy is one example of an innovation in seed technology that provides end users with a more functional, and in demand, soybean oil.

 U.S. soybean farmers benefit from accessing this technology quickly.
 New biotech traits enable farmers to produce U.S. soy sustainably to meet end-user demands.
 Accurate, transparent and efficient biotech trait approvals enhance U.S. soy’s global competitive advantage.

 Why the Checkoff Cares

 Timely biotech approvals enable U.S. soybean farmers to plant new varieties to continuously improve the quality and sustainability of the U.S. soy crop.
 The U.S. is one of the leading producers of soy globally, and increased acceptance of biotechnology and timely approvals allow U.S. soy to maintain its competitive edge.

 - Biotechnology improves soybean seeds available to farmers, providing them with new ways to combat weeds, insects and other agronomic challenges so they can produce the food, feed and fuel end users demand.

 - Biotech crops and foods are among the most regulated and tested products in history.
 These products undergo years of research, development and required regulatory approvals.